monimoyd/PredictingMaskAndDepthUsingDeepLearning/README.md

 As I am also saving model periodically to google drive.
 In case I can not view Jupyter Notebook, I keep on viewing new model weights files are generated to know that Colab is still working on Jupyter notebook

 ## vi.
+Batch size selection
 Initially I was trying bigger batch size (256,124) but I was getting out of memory.
-Finally I found that batch size of 100 works
-without any memory issue
+Finally I found that batch size of 100 works without any memory issue